 Different CDNs focus on different types of content.
 Some, for example, focus on website libraries or mobile website optimization.
 Others focus on large downloads, load balancing, or security against digital attacks.
 Finally, some simply prioritize video content, both live and on-demand.
 These are the providers that will interest us most for this CDN comparison.

-Certain CDNs offer expanded service for high risk websites.
+Finally, certain CDNs offer expanded service for high risk websites.
 These services include content mirroring, countering DDoS attacks via load balancing between a number of servers, automatic failover in the event attacks are successful, and other tools.

 CDN comparison: Overview of common video CDNs